Günther Messner: Death on Nanga Parbat

 The expedition members Max von Kienlin and Hans Saler claimed that Reinhold declined the assistance of others when his brother Günther became ill.
 The main assertion by Hans Saler and Max von Kienlin was that Reinhold's decision to go down the Diamir face was not born of emergency, as suggested by Günther in his fatigue, but a gambit Reinhold had planned and had openly discussed with members of the team.
-Messner's version of events was that "He (Günther) had to get lower.
+Reinhold's version of events was that "He (Günther) had to get lower.
 We couldn't continue along the southwest ridge either, because it is very long and up and down.
 And we couldn't wait for the others to come, because they couldn't have gotten to us until the following morning, and another day and night at that altitude would have been fatal for Günther.
 That left only the Diamir Face".
-Messner was subsequently widely quoted as saying "We had a choice between waiting for death and going out to meet it".
+Reinhold was subsequently widely quoted as saying "We had a choice between waiting for death and going out to meet it".

 Remains and controversy

 For the next 30 years the dispute over the events of this expedition became possibly the most controversial fight in modern-day climbing.
 The dispute spawned more than a dozen lawsuits, countless attacks and counterattacks, a revenge theory (stemming from a post-expedition love affair between Reinhold Messner and von Kienlin's wife), and numerous efforts by Reinhold to find Günther and vindicate himself.

 In July 2000, climber Hanspeter Eisendle found a human fibula at the base of the Diamir wall of Nanga Parbat.
 Due to the decomposition of the DNA, it could not be definitively determined at that time whether the bone belonged to Günther Messner - it was possible that the bone could have come from climbers who died on the mountain in 1962.
-A subsequent analysis at the University of Innsbruck strongly suggested that the owner of the fibula was Günther Messner.
+A subsequent analysis at the University of Innsbruck strongly suggested that the fibula was Günther Messner's.

 On 17 July 2005, three local Pakistani guides found the remains of a climber at an altitude of 4,300 metres on the Diamir face an hour's climb above the Diamir base camp, near where Reinhold had believed Günther was lost.
 A search of the talus yielded a leather boot entombing a wool-socked foot and clothing which the climbers quickly realized could be the body of Günther Messner.
 Reinhold trekked to the spot and recognised the boot (a brown leather Lowa Triple Boot) and jacket on the body as those of his brother.
 Reinhold took the boot with him - with the bones still inside.
 The expedition doctor, Munich-based anesthesiologist Rudolf Hipp, harvested tissue samples for the DNA testing.